apify/apify-docs/sources/platform/proxy/usage.md

 Depending on whether you use a [browser](https://apify.com/apify/web-scraper) or [HTTP requests](https://apify.com/apify/cheerio-scraper) for your scraping jobs, IP address rotation works differently.

-* Browser – a different IP address is used for each browser.
+* Browser—a different IP address is used for each browser.
-* HTTP request – a different IP address is used for each request.
+* HTTP request—a different IP address is used for each request.

 Use [sessions](#sessions) to controll how you rotate and [persist](#session-persistence) IP addresses.
 See our guide [Anti-scraping techniques](/academy/anti-scraping/techniques) to learn more about IP address rotation and our findings on how blocking works.